symbiosis-cloud/symbiosis-docs/docs/reference/nodes.md

 Nodes are configured with one NAT interface for internet traffic, and one VXLAN interface for inter-node traffic.
 Only egress traffic over the NAT interface will count towards your nodes monthly traffic allotment.
 We currently don't offer any support for fixed outbound addresses or per-node publicly routable IP addresses.

+## Usable memory

+Part of the memory and CPU allocation of each node is required for critical processes and daemons such as init system, kubelet, CSI- and CNI daemons.
+Under normal operation these services will reserve around ~400MiB of memory, meaning that a 2vCPU/4GiB node will have around 3700MiB of usable memory.

 ## Security

 We use a [zero trust security model](https://en.wikipedia.org/wiki/Zero_trust_security_model).
 All nodes communicate with api-servers over mutual TLS with Symbiosis handling the distribution, signing and renewal of node and control plane certificates.